brisbanemakerspace/bms-wiki/tools/digifab/a1-mini.md

 > 💻 This tool uses our self-service online induction system.
 {.is-success}

 > Please read this entire wiki page before starting the induction.
+All of our Bambu filament printers can be used after completing this induction, including [printer 3](/tools/digifab/p1s).
 {.is-warning}

 ### Induction Steps